jcraigk/phishin/README.md

 3. Run `bundle install` to install all gem dependencies.

-4. Create a fresh empty database by running `bundle exec rake db:create` followed by `bundle exec rake db:schema:load`.
+4. Download the [data/audio seed file](https://www.dropbox.com/s/mxkevdsz4m40ji6/phishin_for_devs.zip?dl=1) and unzip it.
+This file contains a full set of data from Nov 2017 minus all users.
+It also includes all mp3 audio files for the last Baker's Dozen show 2017-08-06.

+5. Place the `tracks` folder on your local hard drive and set its location using the `APP_CONTENT_PATH` constant in the file `initializers/app_constants.rb`.

-5. Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL databases (bot)
+6. Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL database.

+7. Create a fresh empty database by running `bundle exec rake db:create`.

+8. Import the seed data by running `psql phishin_dev < phishin_for_devs.sql`.

-6. Launch the app locally by running `rails s`.
+9. Launch the app locally by running `rails s`.

-7. Open your browser and direct it to `http://localhost:3000`.
+10. Open your browser and direct it to `http://localhost:3000/2017-08-06`.
+You should be able to play the full show.

-You can invoke a local Rails Console by running `rails c`.

-**TODO:** Provide seed data and/or a skeleton database (excluding or obfuscating user details).
+11. Create a new user via the Rails console (`rails c`).
+See [Devise documentation](https://github.com/plataformatec/devise) for details.
+Note that you must `confirm!` the user after creating it.